Importing¶

 -

 No specific structure is required.
 Blend files can be located directly in the selected folder or within subfolders at multiple levels.
-By default, BatchGenie searches subfolders one level deep, but you can adjust this depth in the Preferences.

 More adjustments in Preferences¶